-The Mobile Response Team (MRT) provides on-demand crisis intervention services in any setting in which a behavioral health crisis is occurring, including homes, schools and emergency departments.
+The Mobile Response Team (MRT) provides on-site behavioral health crisis intervention services to children and adolescents (17 and under), and young adults (18-25) in any setting in which a behavioral health crisis is occurring, including homes, schools and emergency departments.
 Mobile response services are available 24/7 by a team of professionals and paraprofessionals, who are trained in crisis intervention skills to ensure timely access to supports and services.
 In addition to helping resolve the crisis, teams work with the individual and their families to identify and develop strategies for effectively dealing with potential future crises.
 MRT providers are responsible for working with stakeholders to develop a community plan for immediate response and de-escalation, but also crisis and safety planning.
-Stakeholder collaboration must include law enforcement and school superintendents, but may also include other areas within education, emergency responders, businesses, other health and human service related providers, family advocacy groups, peer organizations, and emergency dispatchers (i.e., 211 and 911 lines).
-Telehealth/telemedicine shall be utilized to facilitate and expedite this emergency response.
+Stakeholder collaboration must include law enforcement and school superintendents, but may also include other areas within education, emergency responders, businesses, other health and human service related providers, family advocacy groups, peer organizations, and emergency dispatchers (i.e., 211 and 911 lines).Telehealth/telemedicine shall be utilized to facilitate and expedite this emergency response.